On this page

 There follows a brief description of the types of pensions and payments covered elsewhere on the page.
 It is not an authoritative statement on armed forces pensions and payments, but an outline of them.

 Your armed forces pensions and payments affect benefits in different ways, depending on why and when they were awarded.
-HM Revenue and Customs (who decide and pay tax credit awards), the DWP (who decide and pay social security benefits) and local authorities (who decide and pay housing benefit) may not always accurately identify what pensions or payments you are getting or treat them correctly.
+The DWP (who decides and pays social security benefits) and local authorities (who decide and pay housing benefit) may not always accurately identify what pensions or payments you are getting or treat them correctly.

-You should disclose all pensions, payments, and capital you receive when claiming benefits and tax credits.
+You should disclose all pensions, payments, and capital you receive when claiming benefits.
 Seek expert advice if in doubt about whether you are getting your full benefit entitlement.

 Armed forces pension scheme and reserve scheme pensions